 Chance joined Tiyeni in February 2014 as a qualified accountant and has vast experience in finance management with Non-Governmental Organisations.
 Before he joined Tiyeni he was finance officer and then manager at Sambani Lodge on Lake Malawi.
-He is currently doing a University degree in his spare time and is a fully qualified accountant.
+Whilst at Tiyeni Chance has completed a University degree in his spare time and is a fully qualified accountant.

 Position: Finance and Administration Manager.

 Responsibilities: Financial management in Malawi, working closely with Isaac, the team and the UK trustees to ensure that budgets are carefully planned and tightly controlled.